-Tsum Valley was once a restricted area which was not open for tourists till 2008.
+Tsum Valley was once a restricted area that was not open for tourists until 2008.
 Now, Tsum Valley Trek is one of the most anticipated trekking trails in the country.
 The Valley is one of its kinds because the valley still has some of its distinct features that resemble Tibetan Culture.
 The place is rich in its ancient culture and arts.
 It is also believed that the Buddhists and monks used to meditate in the caves around the Tsum Valley.

 Most of them are from Tibetan origin and have a unique accent and tone in their conversation.

-Tsum Valley Trek can be one of the most adventurous and unique treks for even someone who have already performed trekking activities. the unseen culture and tradition and the salient features of this place will surprise outsiders.
-The beauty of this place is worth talking!
+Tsum Valley Trek can be one of the most adventurous and unique treks for even someone who has already performed trekking activities. the unseen culture and tradition and the salient features of this place will surprise outsiders.
+The beauty of this place is worth talking to!
 Tsum Valley Trek passes through one of the remotest areas of Nepal.
 Also, the trekking routes and trails are unknown to even most of the Nepalese people.
 That’s why the destination is still rich in its own culture.

 The place is surrounded by Ganesh Himal and Sringi Himal and Buddhist monuments.
 The peaceful environment has been the major reason that the Buddhists chose this place as a meditation and learning place.
 Besides, this place is also enriched with natural beauty.
 Similarly, wildlife like Himalaya Thar and Blue Sheep are rare animals found around the trekking trail.

 1st Day: Kathmandu to Arughat (Drive 7- 8 hours)